 There are a couple downsides, like with anything.
 The device heats up on long, dry drops, given it is smaller than many other options such as a rack.
 Also, you need to know how to add friction mid-descent, as the default rigging will run quite fast on new, dry ropes.
 The magnetic bar that flips across the middle — taking the brunt of the ropes force — also seems to wear fairly obviously, especially in the sandy canyon environment.
 That said, I’m yet to have to retire one of my ‘bots due to excessive wear, and they’ve seen plenty of action.

-Still, if you’re after a relatively light, simple, no-nonsense descender which will primarily be used in canyons, you really can’t go past the Hydrobot.
+You should be able to pick one up for about $55, which isn’t bad if you’re after a relatively light, simple, no-nonsense descender which will primarily be used in canyons.

 - Durability / toughness — 4/5